-This is seen in cases of vocal cord paralysis, extrathoracic goiter and laryngeal tumours.
+This is seen in cases of vocal cord paralysis, extrathoracic goiter and laryngeal tumors.

 Variable Intrathoracic Obstruction

-During expiration the tumour is pushed into the trachea with partial obstruction and flattening of the expiratory part of the F/V loop.
+During expiration the tumor is pushed into the trachea with partial obstruction and flattening of the expiratory part of the F/V loop.

 Fixed Large Airway Obstruction